chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ## Factory Functions (object factories)

 - Definition: Factory functions create and return objects of a particular **type**: objects with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them as arguments.
+Each invocation of the factory function specifies the differences between the objects with arguments.
+  - So the factory function handles the similarities (similar methods) , while each invocation specifies the differences between the object properties with arguments.
   - Each object created by a factory function has an own copy of all the methods, which is redundant and memory intensive.
   - Factory functions provide a simple way to automate the creation related objects based on a predefined template.
-  - Each invocation of the factory function specifies the differences between the objects with arguments.
   - One factory function can reuse another factory function by mixing the object created by that factory function into itself using `Object.assign`.
+  - Factory functions do not use prototypes.

+- Why factory functions
+  - factory functions are useful to extract code into one place so multiple objects can use it

 - Advantages of factory function

   - Automates the creation of objects, creating multiple objects of a particular type.
   - Reuses Code
   - Can create objects with private state
     - Objects created with the factory function can have private state.
 Any state stored in the body of the factory function instead of in the returned object is private to the returned object.
 They can't be accessed or modified unless one of the object methods exposes the state.
 With OLOO, there is no way to define private state.
 All object state can be accessed and modified by outside code.
 - Disadvantage of object factory

   - Wastes memory: Each Object created by the factory function has a copy of all the methods, which can be redundant and memory intensive.